-A large proportion of women are of child-bearing age at time of incarceration, with the median age for both men and women prisoners being 33 in 2014-2015 [9].
-That being said, in keeping with international patterns, the incarcerated population age in Canada is increasing, as can be seen in Figure 2 [4, 9].
-The aging prison population will surely be a concern to contend with not in the far future.
-As the prison population ages, and in tandem experiences an increase in chronic conditions, prisons may become a cross between an elderly home and a penal facility [4].
-Undoubtedly healthcare within prison walls will have to adapt to changing needs.
+A large proportion of women are of child-bearing age at time of incarceration, with the median age for both men and women prisoners being 33 in 2014-2015 [8].
+That being said, in keeping with international patterns, the incarcerated population age in Canada is increasing, as can be seen in Figure 2 [4, 8].
 Importantly, women in prison tend to have a similar health and social profile before being incarcerated—a history of sexual abuse, mental health issues, early drug and alcohol use, and poor nutrition and health status are commonly found in these women [5].
-Indeed, between 50-80 per cent of federally imprisoned women have experienced some sort of abuse before being incarcerated [10].
-In the same vein, the type of offences that lead to the incarceration of women may be related to their profile at the time of imprisonment.
-Women’s pathways to crime are often linked with a history of early childhood victimization, re-victimization at the hands of an intimate partner later in life, and subsequent coping strategies such as running away or drug and alcohol abuse that may increase a woman’s risk of being in conflict with the law [11].
-In fact, according to the 2015 Public Safety Canada data, 56 per cent of women offenders are incarcerated for a violent offence, and 26 per cent are serving time for a serious drug offence [9].
+Indeed, between 50%-80% of federally imprisoned women have experienced some sort of abuse before being incarcerated [9].
+Moreover, the type of offences that lead to the incarceration of women may be related to their profile at the time of imprisonment.
+Women’s pathways to crime are often linked with a history of early childhood victimization, re-victimization at the hands of an intimate partner later in life, and subsequent coping strategies such as running away or drug and alcohol abuse that may increase a woman’s risk of being in conflict with the law [10].
+In fact, according to the 2015 Public Safety Canada data, 56% of women offenders are incarcerated for a violent offence, and 26% are serving time for a serious drug offence [8].

-As for the health status of women prisoners, the most prevalent health conditions reported by women offenders are back pain, hepatitis C, and asthma [12].
-This is combined with the fact that more than 50 per cent of incarcerated women have a mental illness, compared to 26 per cent of male prisoners [4].
-This may explain the long touted high utilization of health services by prisoners.
+As for the health status of women prisoners, the most prevalent health conditions reported by women offenders are back pain, hepatitis C, and asthma [11].
+This is combined with the fact that more than 50% of incarcerated women have a mental illness, compared to 26% of male prisoners [4].
+This may explain the widespread perception among the public that there is an unacceptably high utilization of health services by prisoners compared to the general public.
 Indeed, data suggest that prisoners visit a physician 6.7 times annually—a rate that is around 2.4 times higher than the annual rate for the general population [5, 13-14].
 In addition, women tend to use health services more often than men [5].
 However, this over-utilization of health services may be accounted for by the women’s poor health at the time of incarceration as well as by the exacerbation of health problems due to the prison environment—rampant infectious diseases, lack of control, and the ensuing stress—which may all contribute to deteriorating health once in prison [5].

 The Healthcare Professional’s Role in Prison